-In 2020, the United States imported about 49.2 Bcf of LNG from just four countries.
-This was the lowest amount since 1996 and equal to about 2% of total U.S. natural gas imports.
+In 2021, the United States imported about 21.59 Bcf of LNG from just two countries.
+This was equal to about 1% of total U.S. natural gas imports in 2021.

-- The source countries, amounts, and percentage shares of total LNG imports in 2020 were:
+- The source countries, amounts, and percentage shares of total U.S. LNG imports in 2021 were:

-The Everett regasification terminal near Boston, Massachusetts, receives most U.S. LNG imports, and in 2020, it receved 60% of total U.S. LNG imports; 95% from Trinidad and Tobago and 5% from Nigeria.
+The Everett regasification terminal near Boston, Massachusetts, receives most U.S. LNG imports, and in 2021, it receved 99% of total U.S. LNG imports, all from Trinidad and Tobago.
 New England states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont, may have significant pipeline constraints when heating demand increases substantially during periods of very cold weather.
 LNG imports help to meet natural gas demand in New England because the region currently has limited pipeline interconnections with the Northeast and other U.S. natural gas producing regions.

-U.S. LNG export capacity increased from less than 1 billion cubic feet per day (Bcf/d) in 2015 to 10.8 Bcf/d at the end of 2020.
+U.S. LNG total baseload export capacity increased from less than 1 billion cubic feet per day (Bcf/d) in 2015 to about 10.78 Bcf/d at the end of 2021.
+Total peak export capacity in 2021 was about 12.98 Bcf/d.
 In 2015, total U.S. LNG exports were about 28 Bcf to seven countries.
-In 2020, U.S. LNG exports reached a record high of about 2,390 Bcf to 40 countries, and LNG exports accounted for 45% of total U.S. natural gas exports.
-About half of LNG exports went to five countries in 2020.
+In 2021, U.S. LNG exports reached a record high of about 3,561 Bcf to 45 countries, and LNG exports accounted for 54% of total U.S. natural gas exports.
+About half of LNG exports went to five countries in 2021.

 Sometimes, when natural gas prices are favorable to do so, the United States re-exports some of the LNG that it originally imported.
-In 2020, the United States re-exported about 3 Bcf to Argentina, Brazil, and South Korea.
+However, in 2021, the United States did not re-export any LNG.

 LNG export terminals consume some of the natural gas delivered to the facility to operate the liquefaction equipment.
-The U.S. Energy Information Administration (EIA) estimates that about 15% to 18% of the volume of natural gas delivered to LNG export facilities is used for liquefaction.1
+The U.S. Energy Information Administration (EIA) estimates that about 8% to 10% of the volume of natural gas delivered to LNG export facilities is used for liquefaction, with additional volumes used for processes not directly related to liquefaction at export terminals, such as on-site power generation.1

 U.S. LNG exports are expected to increase in coming years as new U.S. LNG export capacity comes online.
 See detailed information about existing and under-construction large-scale U.S. liquefaction facilities (xls).